Developing World Class Field Hockey in Maryland

 U19: Sunday, October 7 and 14 3:00 pm - 5:30 pm

-NOTE: Club teams playing in JPIL and or NIT qualifiers the weekend of December 29-30 will be expected to have practice the week prior.
+NOTE: Club teams playing in JPIL and/or NIT qualifiers the weekend of December 29-30 or January 5-6 will be expected to practice over the holiday break.

 U14 Blue/White: Tues: 5:45-7:15pm Wed: 9:00-10:00pm